ActionableAgile/jira-to-analytics/typescript/README.md

 These fields will show up as filter attributes in the generated data file (please visit [https://www.actionableagile.com/format-data-file/](https://www.actionableagile.com/format-data-file/) for more information).

-**NOTE**:  None of the fields in this section is required--in fact, this section as a whole is optional.
+>NOTE::  None of the fields in this section is required--in fact, this section as a whole is optional.

 ### LeanKit Automatic Configuration